guard/guard-shell/Readme.md

 If you can do something in your shell, it is probably very easy to setup with guard-shell, here are a few examples.

+The last process status is used to send success/failed notification.

 #### Creating Backups of Files On Change